Democrats’ climate plan languishes, putting hundreds of billions in private investment on hold

 Under current legislation, the tax credit for carbon capture at industrial facilities reaches $50 a ton in 2026.
 Nat Keohane, president of the Center for Climate and Energy Solutions, said in an email that raising the credit for industrial use to $85 a ton, as proposed in the stalled bill, “would go a long way” toward making carbon capture “economically viable for industries like cement, refineries, and steel production — which will be critical for the net-zero transition.”

 Big oil companies, which pump naturally occurring carbon dioxide into old wells to extract more oil, are interested, too.
 Occidental Petroleum has joined with Carbon Engineering in a venture called 1PointFIve, which is building the first of four pilot plants.
-Some analysts say dozens more could be on the way — if the subsidies for enhanced oil recovery are increased from $35 to $50 a ton.
+Some analysts say dozens more could be on the way — if the subsidies for enhanced oil recovery are soon increased from $35 to $50 a ton.

 The changes could mean a windfall for Summit Carbon Solutions, a pipeline company that would capture and store 12 million tons a year of carbon dioxide from ethanol plants.
 The Build Back Better provision would mean an extra $420 million a year for the project.

 Plans to make air travel less environmentally damaging are also on hold.
 The start-up firm LanzaJet is opening a plant in Georgia this year that will produce a synthetic fuel for airlines that the company says shares the properties of jet fuel without traditional jet fuel’s greenhouse gas emissions.
-The United States currently consumes 21 billion gallons of jet fuel a year, and only 5 million of those are low-carbon.
+The United States consumes 21 billion gallons of jet fuel a year, and only 5 million of those are low carbon.

 Build Back Better would give companies a tax credit of $1.25 per gallon for fuel with at least half the standard emissions and up to $1.75 per gallon for achieving a 100 percent reduction — a financial incentive key to LanzaJet’s massive expansion plans.
 LanzaJet joined White House officials in September to announce that it aims to produce 1 billion gallons of sustainable fuel by 2030, a key part of the administration’s goal to produce 3 billion gallons of low-carbon fuel by the end of the decade.